apache/accumulo-examples/docs/dirlist.md

     $ ./bin/runex dirlist.Ingest --vis exampleVis --chunkSize 100000 /local/username/workspace

 This may take some time if there are large files in the /local/username/workspace directory.
-If you use 0 instead of 100000 on the command line, the ingest will run much faster, but it will not put any file data into Accumulo (the dataTable will be empty).
+If you use 0 instead of 100000 as the `chunkSize`, the ingest will run much faster, but it will not put any file data into Accumulo (the dataTable will be empty).
 Note that running this example will create tables dirTable, indexTable, and dataTable in Accumulo that you should delete when you have completed the example.
 If you modify a file or add new files in the directory ingested (e.g. /local/username/workspace), you can run Ingest again to add new information into the Accumulo tables.